13 Times Princess Diana’s Body Language Told the Real Story

 The real Princess Diana

-It’s been 23 years since the world lost its beloved Diana, Princess of Wales, in a car crash so difficult to process that to this day it remains the centre of several unsolved mysteries.
+It’s been 25 years since the world lost its beloved Diana, Princess of Wales, in a car crash that, for many, remains difficult to process.
 At the time of her death, her unfulfilling marriage to Prince Charles was a little more than one year in the rearview, and although Diana had lost more than just her “HRH” styling in the divorce, photos taken in the final weeks of her life point to a bright future ahead, according to body language expert Patti Wood, author of Snap: Making the Most of First Impressions, Body Language & Charisma.
 When last we spoke with Wood, she helped us to understand the relationship between Prince Harry and Meghan by examining the couple’s body language through the years.
 Today, she gives us unique insight into who Princess Diana really was and what she might have been thinking as she hurtled from commoner to People’s Princess and mother of a future king.

 Ever the maternal soul